harlecin/hugo-site/content/post/more-advanced-sql-4-ds.md

 ## Collaborating using Git
 While most database admins and developers really like SQL Server Management Studio, it does not provide Git integration, meaning you need to fire up git in a console or use a source control tool such as Gitkraken.
-This is where VS Code SQL Operations Studio come to the rescue:)
+This is where VS Code or SQL Operations Studio come to the rescue:)

 My preferred workflow is to use VS Code with the `mssql` extension to author my .sql files and put them in version control.
 I usually create a stored procedure based on the following template:
 ```